-The Manager discharges its responsibility for the benefit of MPACT and Unitholders, in accordance with the applicable laws and regulations as well as the trust deed constituting MPACT (as amended) (the "Trust Deed").1 To this end, the Manager sets the strategic direction of the Group and gives recommendations to DBS Trustee Limited, in its capacity as trustee of MPACT (the "Trustee"), on the acquisition, divestment and enhancement of assets of the Group.
+The Manager discharges its responsibility for the benefit of MPACT and Unitholders, in accordance with the applicable laws and regulations as well as the trust deed constituting MPACT (as amended) (the "Trust Deed").1 To this end, the Manager sets the strategic direction of the Group and gives recommendations to DBS Trustee Limited, in its capacity as trustee of MPACT (the "Trustee"), on the acquisition, divestment and enhancement of assets of the Group, in accordance with the stated investment mandate of MPACT.
+The research, evaluation and analysis required for this purpose are coordinated and carried out by the Manager.